Whitney Johns Flaunts Braless Cleavage In Leather Jacket & Black Panties

 Whitney Johns returned to her Instagram account on Wednesday night.
-The model showed off plenty of skin as she served up a smoking hot look for the camera.
+The model showed off plenty of skin as she served up a smoking-hot look for the camera.

-In the racy snap, Whitney looked drop dead gorgeous as she opted to go braless while flaunting her cleavage in a leather jacket.
+In the racy snap, Whitney looked drop-dead gorgeous as she opted to go braless while flaunting her cleavage in a leather jacket.
 The garment included metal zippers and buttons while accentuating her glowing skin and ample cleavage.

 She added a pair of matching black panties.
-The lingerie were cut high over her narrow hips and wrapped snugly around her petite waist.
+The lingerie was cut high over her narrow hips and wrapped snugly around her petite waist.
 The undies also put a spotlight on her toned thighs.
-Fans also got a peek at her flat tummy and chiseled abs in the process.
+Fans got a peek at her flat tummy and chiseled abs in the process.

 Whitney added a bit of sparkle to the outfit with her choice of accessories.
 She rocked rings on her fingers and a bracelet on her wrist.
-She completed the style with a jeweled bellybutton ring.
+She completed the style with a jeweled navel ring.

-Whitney stood in front of a plain, white backdrop for the snap.
+She stood in front of a plain, white backdrop for the snap.
 She pushed her hip out dramatically and arched her back.
-Her legs were apart as she used one hand to tug at the bottom of her jacket, while the other rested on on top of her head.
-She also gave a smoldering stare into the camera as she turned her head to the side.
+Her legs were apart as she used one hand to tug at the bottom of her jacket, while the other rested on top of her head.
+She also gave a smoldering stare into the camera as she tilted her head to the side.

-In the caption of the post, Whitney told her fans that they should always be themselves.
-She also added that others would adjust to they are.

 "Looking amazing and beautiful," one follower stated.